Wild Foods, we need more of them

 There is no doubt that we should be eating more wild foods as they supply an enormous range of phytonutrients that are being bred out of our conventional produce.
 Read more about this at the Wild Foods website.

 But I’d like to cover a few items that are in short supply as well as list the vast number of products that we do have in stock and the return of some popular ingredients too.

-We are also coming near the end of our stocks of riberries but should see supplies hold out until the new season starts in November/December.
+We are also coming near the end of our stocks of riberries (due to large forward orders in hand) but should see supplies hold out until the new season starts in November/December.
 The good news is that it looks like the new season crops should be pretty solid.
-We will know early in the New Year so join me in crossing fingers and hoping that Climate Change doesn’t get in the way of our expectations.
+We will know early in the New Year so join me in crossing fingers and hoping that the Climate Crisis doesn’t get in the way of our expectations.